zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 Such objects are invalid
 and cause the search process to abort.)

-Unrecognized TOML sections and members in a connect point must be ignored.
+Unrecognized TOML tables and members in a connect point must be ignored.

 ### "Builtin" connect points.

-A "builtin" connect point is a TOML object with a `[builtin]` section.
+A "builtin" connect point is a TOML object with a `[builtin]` table.

-The `[builtin]` section contains a single member:
+The `[builtin]` table contains a single member:

  - `builtin`: One of `"embedded"` or `"abort"`.
    (Required)